Manufacturing Inspection Processes Guide

 Surface Finish

 Defines Ra, Rz, Rq, and other profile roughness parameters.
-ISO 4287 specifies evaluation lengths and cutoff wavelengths.
+ISO 21920-2 (replacing the withdrawn ISO 4287) specifies evaluation lengths and cutoff wavelengths.
 ASME B46.1 is the US equivalent.
 Both use the same Ra definition.

 Hardness Testing